 - Make sure your computer has at least 50 MB of free hard drive space.
 If your computer has less than 50 MB free, it may cause the computer to operate more slowly.

 - From the MS-DOS prompt C:\> Type chkdsk /f, if this gives you a bad command or file name, type cd\dos and press enter to get into the DOS prompt and try it again.

 - Delete all the temporary files and any scandisk error files.
 From the MS- DOS prompt C:\> Type del *.tmp to delete all temporary files, also type del *.chk.
 Once the files have been deleted, type cd\dos to get into the DOS directory and delete the *.tmp and *.chk files like was done earlier.

 - Ensure your computer has the latest drivers for the hardware devices installed in your computer.

 Issue with hardware device

 If you are having difficulties with a hardware device, see the basic troubleshooting section for steps that can be taken to help resolve your hardware issues.

-If you are still running into errors, or are unable to resolve your issue, search our web page, check our on-line help section, and check our Q&A section for additional help and recommendations.
+If you are still running into errors, or are unable to resolve your issue, you can search our web page, or check out our on-line help section or Q&A sections for additional help.
 If after checking these locations you are still unable to resolve your issue, feel free to contact our support team.